Skip to content

 T = Permutation([2, 3, 4, 5, 6, 7, 8, 1])

 Notice, that also here we start counting from 1 in Julia, and from 0 in C++.
-Permutation objects can be multiplied, inverted, and raised to a power.
-We can use them to define a PermutationGroup object in the following way:
+Permutation objects can be multiplied (i.e. concatenated), inverted, and raised to a power.
+A set of permutations can form a mathematical group.
+To define a mathematical permutation group, we can construct a PermutationGroup object by handing a vector of Permutation objects.

 pow(T, 4), pow(T, 5), pow(T, 6), pow(T, 7)});